horenbergerb/horenbergerb.github.io/drinkingevening.md

 Any gathering is inherently risky.
 We are taking steps to minimize risk, and you can help.
 Here are some of the measures we take:

 * Bartenders at work wear face masks, gloves
-* Maximum attendance of 15 people (currently all LEAPers)
+* Maximum attendance of 15 people (currently all LEAPers + my roommates)
 * Extremely spacious venue (3 large interconnected rooms)
 * Intermittently opened windows in every room